LHS principal remembered for his love of Chesty Lions community

 “Quentin loved LHS,” his family said in the statement.
 “It was his dream job.
 He knew the love and care the LHS team had for him and appreciated the cards, notes, well wishes, prayers, visits, and everything you did to support him these past weeks.
 Quentin often spoke of his LHS team saying, ‘they are good people.'”

-The district said members of the Lawrence High School mental health team and the district crisis response team will be available at school on Wednesday during finals to provide grief support for students.
+On Tuesday, the district said members of the Lawrence High School mental health team and the district crisis response team will be available at school on Wednesday during finals to provide grief support for students.
 The district said it will share information about memorial observances when it becomes available.
-No cause of death was provided.